VolodymyrMamaevsky/Metinvest-task/README.md

 ## **Conclusion**

-This project effectively implements a system for processing and analyzing inventory data in a warehouse using **FastAPI, Celery, and
+This project effectively implements a system for processing and analyzing inventory data in a warehouse using FastAPI, Celery, and
-Redis**.

- **All data is automatically generated and stored in a SQLite database.**
- **You can interact with the system via a REST API.**
- **Celery handles asynchronous task processing efficiently.**
+Redis.

+**I hope you will appreciate my efforts.
+I’d be happy to receive feedback** 😎